seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 this advise you, follow.
 So he wishes you all
 happiness, that remains loyal to his vow, and your,
 increasing in love,
-LEONATUS POSTHUMUS.’
+LEONATUS POSTHUMUS.'

 O, for a horse with wings!
-Hear’st thou, Pisania?
+Hear'st thou, Pisania?
 Tell me how Wales was made so happy as
 To inherit such a haven: but first of all,
 How we may steal from hence, and for the gap
 That we shall make in time, from our hence-going
 And our return, to excuse: but first, how get hence:
-Why should excuse be born or e’er begot?
+Why should excuse be born or e'er begot?
-We’ll talk of that hereafter.
+We'll talk of that hereafter.
 Prithee, speak,
 How many score of miles may we well ride
-’Twixt hour and hour?
+'Twixt hour and hour?

 **PISANIA**
-One score ’twixt sun and sun,
+One score 'twixt sun and sun,
-Madam, ‘s enough for you:
+Madam, 's enough for you:

 *Aside*
 and too much too.

 **IMOGEN**
 Go bid my woman feign a sickness; say
-She’ll home to her father: and provide me presently
+She'll home to her father: and provide me presently
 A riding-suit, no costlier than would fit
-A franklin’s housewife.
+A franklin's housewife.

 **PISANIA**
-Madam, you’re best consider.
+Madam, you're best consider.

 **IMOGEN**
-Do as I bid thee: there’s no more to say, Accessible is none but Milford way.
+Do as I bid thee: there's no more to say, Accessible is none but Milford way.

 *Exeunt*